-1/2 The values quoted in the specification are "true values".
-In establishment of their limit values the terms of ISO 4259 "Petroleum products - Determination and application of precision data in relation to methods of test.' have been applied and in fixing a minimum value, a minimum difference of 2R above zero has been taken into account; in fixing a maximum and minimum value, the minimum difference is 4R (R = reproducibility).
+1/ The values quoted in the specification are "true values".
+In establishing their limit values, the terms of ISO 4259 "Petroleum products - Determination and application of precision data in relation to methods of test have been applied and in determining a minimum value, a minimum difference of 2R above zero has been taken into account.
+In determining a maximum and minimum value, the minimum difference has been set at 4R (R = reproducibility).